Tony Glynn: Early life

 Glynn was born in Casino, in the Northern Rivers area of New South Wales, Australia in 1926.
 He was one of eight children of Harold Marcus Glynn, a successful store owner, and Nina Rose Glynn (née Dougherty).
-Following her death in 1932, when Anthony was six, Nina's sister Molly stepped in to help raise the children.
+Following his mother's death in 1932, when Anthony was six, Nina's sister Molly stepped in to help raise the children.
 Glynn was attending boarding school in Sydney at St Joseph's College, Hunters Hill when the British colony of Singapore fell to the Imperial Japanese Army in 1942.
 Due to widespread fear of a possible Japanese invasion of Australia, he and his younger brother Paul Glynn were called back to Lismore to finish their schooling at St John's College, Woodlawn.

 Religious vocation

 The Glynns were a devout Roman Catholic family of Irish immigrant heritage.
 Three of the boys, John, Tony and Paul, trained for the priesthood at the Toongabbie (Sydney) seminary of the Society of Mary or Marist order.
 While studying at Toongabbie in 1946 Glynn met Fr Lionel Marsden who, while serving as a chaplain in the 8th Division Australian Imperial Force (AIF), became a prisoner-of-war and was put to work on the notorious Thai-Burma Railway.
 The newly-ordained Fr Tony Glynn was accepted for the Japanese mission in January 1952.

 After arriving at the Marist headquarters in Kyoto, Glynn studied the Japanese language.
 His early pastoral duties included ministering to the sick at a leprosarium near Tokyo.
 In 1953 Glynn was appointed to a parish in the city of Nara.
 He visited both the sick and prisoners, taught Bible studies, ran youth groups, and organised aid deliveries from abroad.
 During his career, he delivered more than 150,000 items, such as winter clothing, to the poor.
 In this last endeavour, he was assisted by his brother and fellow Marist priest Fr John Glynn, editor of magazine The Harvest, which publicized the order's overseas missions.
 Glynn also made a point of forging close ties with members of the Buddhist and Shinto faiths, and would eventually lead seven pioneering Buddhist/Christian prayer pilgrimages to Pacific War sites, from Lae, in Papua New Guinea, to Nagasaki.

-In May 1956, Glynn was called by American actor Glenn Ford who was in Japan filming The Teahouse of the August Moon.
-Another member of the cast, Louis Calhern, had suffered a heart attack and died.
-Ford and fellow actor Marlon Brando arranged Calhern's funeral at Glynn's church.
+In May 1956, Glynn received a telephone call from the American actor Glenn Ford, who was in Japan filming The Teahouse of the August Moon.
+Another member of the cast, Louis Calhern, had died following a heart attack, and Ford and fellow actor Marlon Brando arranged for his funeral to be conducted at Glynn's church.